There are affiliate links in this post. As an Amazon Associate I earn from qualifying purchases. Please refer to my Disclosure Policy for details.

 Is it, really, possible to get the exercise we need, without going to the gym?
 I have nothing against gyms, it’s just that I am looking for convenience and quick wins in my busy days.
 I want easy ways to exercise at home, where I can squeeze it into my already full schedule.
 So if I can give a few minutes here and a few more there and feel like I’ve accomplished something, I’m pretty happy.

 We all know that exercise is good for us, and most of us (myself included) still don’t get enough.
 Out of all the myriad things we do in a day, it seems like exercise is the one we love to push aside when things get hectic.
-Or it’s cold and rainy outside.
-Or we are too tired to go to the gym.
-Or we don’t want to change our clothes, or sweat, or….been there, done that.
+We have our excuses!
+It’s cold and rainy outside.
+I’m too tired to go to the gym.
+I don’t want to change my clothes, or sweat, or….been there, done that.
 So I’ve collected some easy ways to exercise at home, no gym, no cold, no sweat, no excuses!